Internet Protocol Conclusion

 Keeping your DNS information correct means that people can access the services that you want to share, and the Internet as a whole works that much better as a result.

-Besides using your DNS server to help people from the Internet find the public servers in your domain, you can also use DNS to provide name and IP address mapping for computers on your
+Besides using your DNS server to help people from the Internet find the public servers in your domain, you can also use DNS to provide name and IP address mapping for computers on your private network.

 Setting up a DNS server can be a complex and potentially dangerous undertaking.
 A compromised DNS server can cause requests for host addresses to be directed to a